iambillcaspar101/schoolselectionwithjava/README.md

 # schoolselectionwithjava
-schoo lselection with java in apache netbeans
+school selection with java in apache netbeans